Probate Q&A Series

 6. Seek Court Guidance When Needed

-If heirs cannot agree, you can petition the clerk for instructions or mediation.
+If heirs cannot agree, you can petition the clerk for instructions or seek other appropriate relief.
 A judge can authorize or disallow specific expenses.
 This removes personal bias and ensures impartial resolution.

 Key Steps to Keep the Process Smooth